 -

-Internal support: high-resilience sponge with spring support system noted
+Internal support: foam-and-spring support system

 -